analyticascent/confounder/README.md

 ### Example Scenario: Assessing the impact of college education on lifetime earnings
 ---

-To get an idea of how *Confounder* works in practice, consider the claim that recipients of a 4-year degree typically earn a million dollars more over their lifetime:
+To get an idea of how *Confounder* works in practice, consider the claim that recipients of a 4-year degree (X) typically earn a million dollars more over their lifetime (Y):

 &nbsp;